rec/gitz/README.rst

   Split a range of commits into many single-file commits

 `git update <doc/git update.rst>`_
-  Update branches from the reference branch
+  Update branches from a reference branch

 Dangerous commands that are janky
 =================================